Radiobiology Research Institute, Churchill Hospital, Headington, Oxford

 My research focuses on the understanding of the cellular mechanisms of prostate cancer progression and metastases development.
 I joined NDS to work on the Spatial Prostate Assessment and Circulating Environment (SPACE) study, a translational research programme based on the identification of drivers of progression in localised prostate cancer, incorporating spatial transcriptomics of whole prostate and tracking of cancer clonal evolution.

-I am also focused on the relationships between ion channels and androgen receptor in pre-clinical models and clinical samples, using in particular organotypic culture.
-Indeed, understand the molecular mechanisms underlying the biology of androgen receptor will provide essential insights on tumour progression, response to treatments and will allow to develop tailored therapies.
+I also focus on the relationships between epithelial-mesenchymal transition, ion channels and fatty acids in pre-clinical models and clinical samples, using in particular organotypic culture.